Space Explorer Web App

 Desk Booking Process

-Users login via SSO (Microsoft 365 or Google)
+Users login via SSO (Webex, Microsoft 365, or Google)

 They visually scan the digital map for available desks